baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 We believe that it is simpler to illustrate the key idea by presenting the declarative specification.
-In subtyping relations with distributivity laws, presenting an algorithmic system which eliminates transitivity is non-trivial, as it cannot be simply dropped.
+In subtyping relations with distributivity laws, presenting an algorithmic system that eliminates transitivity is non-trivial, as it cannot be simply dropped.
-In our Coq formalization we do have a sound, complete and decidable algorithmic formulation of the subtyping relation.
+In our Coq formalization, we do have a sound, complete and decidable algorithmic formulation of the subtyping relation.
 This is not, however, a contribution of our work.
 There are a few algorithms in previous work that could be employed.